spectrochempy/spectrochempy/docs/devguide/adding_reader.rst

     dataset.description = kwargs.get("description", "Dataset from spc file.\n")

-and whenever possible the informations related to the instrument, acquisition, paramnetrs, etc...
+and whenever possible the information related to the instrument, acquisition, parameters, etc...

 4. Polish your code and make the Pull Requests
 ==============================================

 see: :ref:`Contributing to the code <_contributing_codebase>`

-Note that in order that the PR to ``spectrochempy` can be properly handeled by Workflow, a **a new release of **spectrochempy_data** with the new sample files must be done, else the automated tests will fail as these files will not be found.
+Note that in order that the PR to ``spectrochempy` can be properly handled by Workflow, a **a new release of **spectrochempy_data** with the new sample files must be done, else the automated tests will fail as these files will not be found.